 This week will cover a range of classes aimed at refining your make-up and hair skills, particularly under timed conditions.
 We strive to teach the most up-to-date industry practices and therefore each year classes during this week may alter slightly.
 Included in this week will be speed tests, a red carpet master class, a facial hair workshop and advanced fashion and hair techniques.

-During these two weeks you will learn the basic principles and techniques of hair cutting, from long layers to short hair cuts.
+During these two weeks you will learn the basic principles and techniques of hair cutting on men.
 You will start on dolly heads and move onto working on real people!
-This course covers scissor over comb techniques, clippering, blowdrying, cross checking, texturizing, blending, fashion blowdrying and styling.
+This course covers scissor over comb techniques, clippering, cross checking, soldier cut, texturizing, fading and styling.
 Men’s barbering and clipper cuts, beard trimming and much more.
 These skills are invaluable for any make-up artist pursuing a career in TV and film, as you will often be presented with a male actor to groom, and basic barbering skills are essential.

 In this two week course you will develop the skills learned in Basic Hair.
 You will learn more technically challenging styles such as red carpet hair, bohemian fashion looks, braids, candy floss styles, coloured extensions, hairpieces plus many more advanced techniques.
 For students who wish to pursue hair work, these classes are invaluable.